geetkhatri/geetkhatri.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a prospective graduate student with an interest in signal processing and machine learning.
-My research interests include speech enhancement and compressive sensing as well as application of machine learning to problems such as speech recognition, natural language processing and source separation.
+My interests lie at the intersection of signal processing and machine learning.
+I'm particularly interested in their application to problems in audio, computer vision and medicine.
 My [research and project work](/projects) so far has been primarily focused on speech enhancement, audio compression and onset detection in audio signals.

 Currently, I'm working as a software engineer at UBS in Pune, India.
 Prior to that, I was in Delhi Technological University, where I obtained my bachelor's degree in Electronics and Communication Engineering.